 This method is highly team-specific.
 Every organization has its own policies about field and sideline access.
 The NFL doesn’t require stadium tours to head down to field level and certainly doesn’t pressure teams to include game-day sideline access in its tour packages.
 Still, if you purchase a stadium tour package on a non-game day – typically a $15 to $30 outlay – there’s a good chance your tour will hit field level, where you may have the chance to see your favorite players working out.

 On game days, they’re too busy at the field level to accommodate large tour groups.
 However, if you’re willing and able to splurge on a team travel package, you’ll find it easy enough to score sideline passes without paying anything extra.

 Team travel packages aren’t cheap.
-This is an investment for committed out-of-town followers with ample disposable income, not casual fair-weather fans living paycheck to paycheck.
-The Dallas Cowboys’ United Package costs about $3,300 per person for a couple, for instance – not much less than the median monthly income in the U.S.
+This is an investment for committed out-of-town followers with ample disposable income, not casual fair-weather fans living paycheck to paycheck (or even local season ticket holders).
+The Dallas Cowboys’ United Package costs about $3,400 per person for a couple, for instance – not much less than the median monthly income in the U.S.

 To be sure, you get a lot of value for your four-figure travel package investment.
 In addition to exclusive pre-game sideline passes that put you face-to-face with Cowboys starters and cheerleaders, the Cowboys’ United Package includes:

-- Two nights in a suite at the Omni Frisco
+- Two nights in a suite at the Omni Frisco, near AT&T Stadium

 - Transportation to and from the airport, hotel, and stadium